locallyoptimistic/LocallyOptimistic/content/post/stats_at_work.md

 Diane: Listen this stuff is very confusing so don't feel bad.
 The exact definition of the p-value is not super helpful, but it basically quantifies the probability of seeing what we saw - namely that A is better than B - if in fact A was the same as B!
 In other words, if A and B were equal, then how unlikely was our result?
 Marty: So a small p-value means that if A and B were equal, then our result would be highly unlikely.

 Diane: Right.
-To tie in the 5%, this means that if A and B had the same conversion rate, then our test would say there was a difference 5% of the time.
+To tie in the 5%, this means that if A and B truly had the same conversion rate, then our test would incorrectly say there was a difference 5% of the time.
 Imagine running this test 20 times.
 In one of those 20 tests we might incorrectly say that A is better than B. This is why the p-value is also known as the probability of making a false positive.
-Marty: Right, we'd falsely say that A was better than B even though that's not true in your hypothetical scenario.
+Marty: Okay I think I follow.
+But what is the true conversion rate?

+Diane: Aha!
+We never actually get to see that.
+We assume that there is some true, underlying conversion rate that group A converts at.
+For example, if we let every single user in the world go through experience A, and took the average of all their conversion rates, we'd get this theoretical true conversion rate for A. Of course, we can't do that.
+We only get a sample of people.
+But if we get enough people, we hope that our sample closely approximates this true, population conversion rate.
+Marty: Okay.
+So in your 20 test scenario earlier, we assumed that A and B both have a theoretically equal conversion rate.
+But since we don't know that for a fact, we run these tests that try to tease that out.
+And at a 5% significance threshold, we'll incorrectly say that the true rate for A and B are different, 1 out of 20 times.

 Diane: Exactly.
 Marty: Okay, I'm with you so far.
 P-values are used to tell us if there is a difference.
 But in this test we actually wanted to see a meaningful difference in the two conversion rates.
 Do p-values say anything about differences greater than 0%?